 (1) Do children in villages with better infrastructure have smaller learning losses when exposed to floods?
-We find that floods are associated with less learning but that the proximity of the villages to the nearest town is significantly associated with smaller learning losses during floods than in villages that are more distant from the nearest town.
+We find that floods are associated with less learning, but villages closer to towns experience significantly smaller learning losses during floods compared to more remote villages.
 We find no evidence that other components of the physical infrastructure are significantly associated on average with different learning losses during floods.